-The National System for Conservation Areas has promoted since May, 2004 a Proposal for Territorial Planning for the Conservation of Biodiversity in Costa Rica; the initiative has had the support and cooperation of prestigious national and international organizations and projects.
+The National System for Conservation Areas has promoted since May, 2004 a Proposal for Territorial Planning for the Conservation of Biodiversity in Costa Rica; the initiative has had the support and cooperation of prestigious national and international organizations and projects..
 This initiative has produced two fundamental products for the definition of biodiversity conservation national strategies and to define investment prioritization criteria through the payment for environmental services program: analysis of conservation gaps and need for connectivity trails.
 The gaps are areas considered important for the conservation of biophysical environments and that are not under any effective conservation initiative yet, either public or private.
-The identification of the areas with gaps is associated to the need of maintaining representative samples of the natural environments biodiversity in the country and the conservation goals defined for each case, which is specified in the methodology of the Proposal.
-In addition to the conservation gaps, the Proposal analyses the connectivity at the national level in which lower cost trails are suggested to establish biological corridors, considering that the alteration of the surface and the presence of human activity impose different difficulty levels for the displacement of plant or animal species or species groups from one place to another, depending on the type of alteration or human intervention in each place.
+The identification of the areas with gaps is associated to the need of maintaining representative samples of the natural environments biodiversity in the country and the conservation gaps, the Proposal analyses the connectivity at the national level in which lower cost trails are suggested to establish biological corridors, considering that the alteration of the surface and the presence of human activity impose different difficulty levels for the displacement of plant or animal species or species groups from one place to another, depending on the type of alteration or human intervention in each place.